Verdone/Verdone/README.md

 ### About Me

-- 👀 I'm interested in Web and Desktop development
+- 👀 I'm interested in Web & Desktop development
 - 🔭 I’m currently working on a REST API project.
 - 💬 My education: Bachelor of Engineering degree, Software Engineering at Concordia University
 - 💻 I'm already familiar with HTML/CSS/JS, Java, and libraries like nodeJS.